charankumarreddy/CarND-PID-Control-Project/README.md

 1. **Proportional (P) component**: Mathematically, the P component establishes linear relationship with the problem.
 The effect of P component is in proportional to the value of problem at the current time step.

       The proportional term, when used by itself to calculate the steering angle, sets a steering angle that is proportional to the CTE.
 However, the end result is a steering angle which oscillates around the reference trajectory.
-The proportional coefficient (Kp) determines how fast the car oscillates(or overshoots) around the reference trajectory.
+The proportional coefficient (Kp) determines how fast the car oscillates(or overshoots) around the reference trajectory.Plese check the video [here](https://youtu.be/sWJtCcznwfI)

     The value of P component is given by the formula: αp = -Kp * error